 The Expenditure and Funding Analysis note to the accounts is set out below.
-This note illustrates how the funding available to the Council for the year 2018/19 and 2017/18 has been used to provide services in comparison with those resources consumed or earned under generally accepted accounting practices.
+This note illustrates how the funding available to the Council for the year 2019/20 and 2018/19 has been used to provide services in comparison with those resources consumed or earned under generally accepted accounting practices.
 The Expenditure and Funding Analysis also shows how this expenditure is allocated for decision making purposes between the Council's directorates.
-Income and expenditure accounted for under general accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement on the following page.
+Income and expenditure accounted for under general accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement.